tbender4/Class-Grader/README.md

 ## Ideas

 06/08:
 Treeview `focus()` is just the last selected. `selection()` is what I need to allow multiple selection.
-Make this changes after current app works.
+Make these changes after Attendance and Core related GUI elements are fleshed out.

+## Known Bugs

 06/07: